ruyakubu/BUILD-AzureML-workshop/README.md

 # Exercise 3:  Add a Responsible AI dashboard

-In this exercise, you'll be learning how to create the Responsible AI dashboard for the trained model.
-This will help us get a hoslitic insights from our diabetes hospital readmission model.
-In addition, it will expose any errors or areas where there could be undesireable responsible AI issues.
-The dashboard is comprised of different components to enable you to debug and analyze the model performance, identify errors, performance fairness assessment, performance model interpretability and more.
-The dashboard can be create using the Azure Portal, CLI or SDK.
-In this exercise, we will be using the SDK to create the dashboard.
+In this exercise, you’ll be learning how to create the Responsible AI dashboard for the trained model.
+This will help us get a holistic insight from our diabetes hospital readmission model.
+In addition, it will expose any errors or areas where there could be undesirable responsible AI issues.
+The dashboard is comprised of different components to enable you to debug and analyze the model performance, identify errors, conduct fairness assessment, evaluate performance model interpretability and more.
+The dashboard can be created using the Azure Portal, CLI or SDK.
+In this exercise, we will be using the SDK to create a dashboard.

+## Prerequisites
+1. Open the Azure Machine Learning studio at https://ml.azure.com
+2. Click on *Notebooks* on the left navigation menu.
+3. Under your username, click on *Upload folder* option and upload the *BUILD-AzureML-workshop* directory that your clone in the last exercise. (**ONLY**:  If you have not already uploaded the directory)
+4. Then open the *3-create-responsibleai-dashboard.ipynb* notebook.

 ## Task 1: Define the dashboard components

 The Responsible AI dashboard components are already pre-defined in the Azure Machine Learning studio.
-To use the components, you need submit the component name and version to the Azure Machine Learn clients session created in the previous exercise.
-The user have the option to add a many components they want on the Responsible AI dashboard.
-The components you'll be are:
+To use the components, you need to submit the component name and version to the Azure Machine Learning client’s session created in the previous exercise.
+The user has the option to add as many components they want on the Responsible AI dashboard.
+The components you’ll be using are:

 * Error Analysis
 * Explanation